liyitang22/liyitang22.github.io/index.md

 ---

 ## About Me
 I am currently a junior in Institute for Interdisciplinary Information Sciences (IIIS, Yao Class) at Tsinghua University, majoring in Artificial Intelligence.
 Prior to this, I was a member of the Chinese national team for the Asian Physics Olympiad.
-I maintain a GPA rank of first 3% and am advised by Prof. Li Yi at Tsinghua University.
+I maintain a GPA rank of top-3 and am advised by Prof. Li Yi at Tsinghua University.

 Currently, I am serving as a student intern in Lecar Lab at Carnegie Mellon University, where I am advised by Prof. Guanya Shi.
 My primary research interests include physics-based motion synthesis and robot learning.